The Media Pluralism Monitor

 The Monitor assesses the risks for media pluralism based on a set of twenty indicators covering four different areas: Basic Protection, Market Plurality, Political Independence and Social Inclusiveness.
 The indicators cover legal, economic and socio-political questions.

 - All types of media are covered: public service, commercial and community media.
 Moreover, the monitor recognises that different policies and regulatory approaches may apply to different types of media (e.g. broadcasting, print and new media) and such distinctions are reflected in the indicators;

-- A diagnostic tool: a tool is designed to obtain a broad understanding of the risks to media pluralism in a Member State, but does not establish the problems nor the policy responses.
+- It is diagnostic tool designed to obtain a broad understanding of the risks to media pluralism in a Member State, but does not establish the problems nor the policy responses.

-- A broad range of indicators to identify risks across several areas.
-The assessment should be carried out in a transparent manner in consultation with stakeholders.
+- The assessment is carried out in a transparent manner in consultation with stakeholders.